hatonthecat/Free-Energy-Foundation/README.md

 You should embrace the FEF with the same enthusiasm computer users had when the 80386 became affordable (or any other major milestone, like a TCP/IP card being added to a computer bay.

-How to I develop "free energy" systems?
+How do I develop "free energy" systems?

 Nothing is free, but access to energy generation such as portable solar panels would allow nearly unlimited recharging of the computer after acquiring one with a system integrated with photovoltatic managers.